rcherrueau/execo/doc/userguide.rst

 retrieves the list of nodes.
 Then, it remotely executes shell commands to get the current cpufreq governor for each core, as well as the hyperthreading activation state.
-To each remote process, a stdout_handler is added which directs its stdout to a file on localhost, the filename being <nodename>.out:
+To each remote process, a stdout_handler is added which directs its stdout to a file called
+<nodename>.out on localhost:

 .. literalinclude:: code_samples/g5k_check_cluster_cpu.py
    :language: python

+This code shows:

+- how some clusters / sites or nodes can be blacklisted if needed.

+- how to use `execo_g5k.config.default_oarsh_oarcp_params` to connect to reserved nodes with ``oarsh``.
+Explicitely setting the job key is mandatory unless you set $OAR_JOB_KEY_FILE in your environnement, or set `execo_g5k.config.g5k_configuration['oar_job_key_file']`, as described in :ref:`execo_g5k-configuration` and :ref:`execo_g5k-perfect_configuration`.

+- how to append a `execo.process.Process.stdout_handler` which redirects output to a file.

+- how to take care of releasing the oargridjob with a try/finally block.

 After running this code, you get in the current directory on localhost a file for each remote hosts containing the scaling governor and hyperthreading state (easy to check they are all the same with ``cat *
 | sort -u``)

-This code also shows how some clusters / sites or nodes can be blacklisted if needed.

 Note that with this kind of code, there is still the possibility that the oar or oargrid reservation fails, since oar is not transactional,